2 packets oreos

 2. Now use a round pastry cutter to cut out 4 circle shaped bases from each of the tortilla wraps, giving you 24 altogether.
 You might want to put a little oil in the cupcake holes to allow the tortilla bases to stick down.
 But do not worry too much as the filling will weigh it down later.

-4. Put in a preheated oven (about 8 mins) till the bases form a little crust on the outside rims.
+4. Put in a preheated oven for about 8 mins till the base forms into a crust that can be seen on the outside rims.
 Careful not to allow them to go too dark or burn.

 500g large cubes breast chicken